 What do I mean by living in the Reign?
 What is the Reign?
-How on earth do we live in it?
-I’m glad you asked!
+How do we live in it?
+I am so glad you asked!

 We could now go to Heaven when we die?